Akkshita06/GRAG/README.md

 GraphRAG uniquely provides **explainable reasoning paths** — the exact graph traversal used to generate each answer — which the baseline LLM cannot produce.

-## Team
-Built for the TigerGraph GraphRAG Inference Hackathon 2025.